 And if you can't talk while you're exercising, you're doing it too strenuously.

-It also isn't good for your baby if you become overheated because temperatures greater than 102.6ºF (39ºC) could cause problems with the developing fetus — especially in the first trimester — which can potentially lead to birth defects.
+It also isn't good for your baby if you become overheated because temperatures higher than 102.6ºF (39ºC) could cause problems with the developing fetus — especially in the first trimester — which can potentially lead to birth defects.
 So don't overdo exercise on hot days.

-During hot weather, avoid exercising outside during the hottest part of the day (from about 10 a.m. to 3 p.m.) or try to exercise in an air-conditioned place.
+During hot weather, avoid exercising outside during the hottest part of the day (from about 10 a.m. to 3 p.m.) or exercise in an air-conditioned place.
 Also remember that swimming makes it more difficult for you to notice your body heating up because the water makes you feel cooler.

 Most doctors recommend that pregnant women avoid exercises after the first trimester that require them to lie flat on their backs.